cordwella/athena-disk-planet/README.md

 up to date changes on the underlying hydrodynamics code.

 ## New feature overview
-This fork adds two new problem files, `diskplanet_3d_sph.cpp` and `diskplanet_2d.cpp`, and two additional utilities, one for the calculation of Bessel functions based off the Cephes library and the other for a custom radial output type (this is used in `diskplanet_2d.cpp` to output $F\_wave$ and $dT/dR$, and originally written for Cimerman & Rafikov 2021).
+This fork adds two new problem files, `diskplanet_3d_sph.cpp` and `diskplanet_2d.cpp`, and two additional utilities, one for the calculation of Bessel functions based off the Cephes library and the other for a custom radial output type (this is used in `diskplanet_2d.cpp` to output $F\_{wave}$ and $dT/dR$, and originally written for Cimerman & Rafikov 2021).
 In addition, compile scripts, slurm scripts, and input files are provided.
 These are designed for the University of Cambridge Faculty of Mathematics's [Swirles HPC Cluster](https://www.maths.cam.ac.uk/computing/faculty-hpc-system-swirles), but more generally I hope they can be used as a starting point for researchers begining to use Athena++ for planet-disc interaction problems.
 Those scripts can be found in the `cambridge_scripts` directory.

 It also adds a 1D output for 2D simulations.
 This output code is based on that of Nicolas Cimerman, developed for Cimerman & Rafikov (2021), "Planet-driven density waves in protoplanetary discs: Numerical verification of non-linear evolution theory"

+### Compiling on the Cambridge HPC Swirles cluster

+Run `sbatch cosmosx_compile_disk.sh`, in the `cambridge_scripts` directory.

 ### Setting up 2D planet-disc simulations

+See `cambridge_scripts/athinput.diskplanet_2d` for an example.

 The potential $\Phi_{B, H\_p}$ is reccomended.
 Set this using
 ```